 Contact us to learn more about how our air conditioning and refrigeration services can help you stay cool all year long.

-Whether you’re trying to be more “green” or simply save yourself some money, lowering your power bill is an excellent idea.
+Whether you’re trying to be more “green” or simply save yourself some money, this article is a must read.
+We have compiled some hot tips to help you reduce your AC bill.
 If you’ve been turning off lights and running a few loads of wash, but still haven’t seen a drop in your costs, you probably want to look at your AC!
 Even small problems with your air conditioner can cause your electric bill to get higher.
-Here’s what to look for and how to save more money every month.
+Here’s some tips on what to look for and how to save more money every month.

 Most air conditioner manufacturers recommend that you change the filter anywhere from twice a year to every few months.
 However, if you have a lot of children or pets, or if you live in a dusty area, you may need to change it more often.